nhrones/BuenoCache-JS/readme.md

    ## What I've learned:
    The thing that impressed me the most, is how _incredibly fast_ V8-JSON is!
    I was also impressed with how well _es6-Maps_ work as a database cache.
-   I've tried many different data transfer methods between the ui-thread and the worker.
-   I was surprised that transfering / persisting a single json string is extremely efficient.
+   I've tried many different data transfer methods between the ui-thread and the worker, and was surprised that transfering / persisting a single json string is extremely efficient.